Mike Pompeo Is Planning To Run For President In 2024, Commentator Says

 Pompeo has also been in the spotlight for the Trump government's push against China for its purported human rights violations and actions in Taiwan.

-According to Associated Press, the moves are part of a push to cement the legacy of Trump’s administration before Democrat Joe Biden takes office.
+According to the Associated Press, the moves are part of a push to cement the legacy of Trump's administration before Democrat Joe Biden takes office.

-“Both moves will impose or re-impose sanctions on the targets and may complicate the incoming Biden administration’s diplomacy.”

 Kahrs is apparently not alone.
 In a piece for Fair Observer, Peter Isackson argued that many people view Pompeo as a future GOP presidential candidate.
-He pointed in particular to Pompeo’s alignment with Trumpism and suggested that if he can avoid creating a “wave of intense personal hatred” as the president did then he could have a shot at the White House.
-According to Isackson, Pompeo also has the advantage of being an “authentic evangelical” as compared to the “obviously immoral” U.S. leader.
+He pointed in particular to Pompeo's alignment with Trumpism and suggested that if he can avoid creating a "wave of intense personal hatred" as the president did, then he could have a shot at the White House.
+According to Isackson, Pompeo also has the advantage of being an "authentic evangelical" as compared to the "obviously immoral" U.S. leader.

-The GOP’s 2024 presidential field is looking to be crowded.
-Sen. Ted Cruz, Fox News hosts Tucker Carlson and Sean Hannity, and Vice President Mike Pence are among some of the high-profile figures who have been the source of rumors on possible candidates.
-Elsewhere, some of the U.S. leader’s family members have been rumored to be considering bids for the presidency.
+The GOP's 2024 presidential field is looking to be crowded.
+Sen. Ted Cruz, Fox News hosts Tucker Carlson and Sean Hannity, and Vice President Mike Pence are among some of the high-profile figures who have been rumored as possible candidates.
+Elsewhere, some of the U.S. leader's family members have been rumored to be considering bids for the presidency.